Fellowships are based at the Brookings Doha Center in Doha, Qatar.

 About the Brookings Doha Center

-Established in 2007, the Brookings Doha Center (BDC) is an integral part of the Brookings Institution’s (Brooking) Foreign Policy Program.
-The Center undertakes independent, policy-oriented research on the socioeconomic and geopolitical issues facing the broader Middle East, including relations with the United States.
+Based in Qatar, the Brookings Doha Center (BDC) is an initiative of the Brookings Institution in Washington, D.C. that advances high-quality, independent policy analysis and research on the Middle East.
+The Center maintains a reputation for policy impact and cutting-edge, field-oriented research on socioeconomic and geopolitical issues facing the broader Middle East, including relations with the United States.
 Open to a broad range of views, the BDC is a hub for Brookings scholarship in the region.
-The Center's research and programming agenda consists of key, mutually enforcing endeavors.
-These include: convening public policy discussions with political, business, and thought leaders from the region and the United States; hosting fellows to write analysis papers; and engaging the media to broadly share Brookings analysis with the public.

-The Brookings Doha Center’s location in the Gulf allows scholars to conduct field research in the region.
-The Center’s convening power gives Fellows the opportunity to share views with policy scholars and opinion leaders, academics, diplomats, government officials, and journalists, as well as regional business leaders.
-The Doha-based international media frequently calls on Fellows to provide commentary and analysis.
+Alongside their individual research, Visiting Fellows are expected to contribute to the Center’s lively program of events, workshops, and conferences.
+The BDC’s convening power gives Fellows the opportunity to engage with policymaking communities, academics, diplomats, government officials, and journalists, as well as regional business leaders.
+The Doha-based international media frequently call on Fellows to provide commentary and analysis.

 Timeline and Deadline